GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 As of RGI 7.0, no region or glacier has any attributes available for lake-terminating or shelf-terminating glaciers.
 We aim to add this information in version 7.1.

-Visit [](attributes-stats) for global statistics of this attribute in RGI 7.0 and RGI 6.0.

 |   Value | Terminus type      |
 |--------:|:-------------------|